-In addition to the review of the Group Financial Statements, the Audit Committee reviews and evaluates with the external auditors and internal auditors, the adequacy of the system of internal controls including financial, operational and compliance controls, and risk management policies and systems.
+In addition to the review of the Group Financial Statements, the Audit Committee reviews and evaluates with the external auditors and internal auditors, the adequacy and effectiveness of the system of internal controls including financial, operational, compliance and information technology controls, and risk management policies and systems.
 It reviews the scope and results of the audits, the cost effectiveness of the audits, and the independence and objectivity of the external auditors.
 When the external auditors provide non-audit services to the Bank, the Committee keeps the nature, extent and costs of such services under review.
-This is to balance the objectivity of the external auditors against their ability to provide value-for-money services.
+This is to balance the objectivity of the external auditors against their ability to provide value-formoney services.
+The Audit Committee members keep abreast of changes to accounting standards and issues which have a direct impact on financial statements.
 The Audit Committee also reviews significant financial reporting issues and judgments to ensure the integrity of the financial statements, and announcements relating to financial performance.

-The Bank has in place a whistle blowing policy and the Audit Committee reviews concerns, including anonymous complaints, which staff may, in confidence, raise about possible improprieties in matters of financial reporting or other matters, and have the concerns independently investigated and followed up.
+The Audit Committee reviews the Bank's whistle blowing policy as well as any concerns, including anonymous complaints, which staff may, in confidence, raise about possible improprieties in matters of financial reporting or other matters, and have the concerns independently investigated and followed up.
 It meets at least once a year with the external auditors and internal auditors in separate sessions and without the presence of management, to consider any matters which might be raised privately.
 In addition, the Chairman of the Audit Committee meets the head of internal audit on a regular basis to discuss the work undertaken, key findings and any other significant matters arising from the Group's operations.
 Formal reports are sent to the Audit Committee on a regular basis.
 The Board is updated on these reports.
 The Audit Committee has received the requisite disclosures from the external auditors evidencing the latter's independence.
 It is satisfied that the financial, professional and business relationships between the Group and the external auditors are compatible with maintaining the independence of the external auditors.
+The aggregate amount of fees paid to the external auditors for financial year 2012, and breakdown of total fees paid for audit and non-audit services, respectively, are shown in the Notes to the Financial Statements.

-In respect of the 2011 financial year, the Audit Committee
+In respect of the 2012 financial year, the Audit Committee